 The NO MORE Project

 During the 2015 NFL playoffs it was hard to miss the NO MORE PSAs featuring various players, several of whom had grown up in abusive homes themselves.
 Check out this January 2015 New York Times article The Small Team Behind No More.
-For more about this project, read Ad Age’s article about the development of the No More project, see Vice President Biden wearing the No More symbol, browse Tim Gunn's blog about No More, watch a clip from Law & Order: SVU featuring the NO MORE message, or visit the NO MORE website for more information.
+For more about this project, read Ad Age’s article about the development of the No More project, browse Tim Gunn's blog about No More, or visit the NO MORE website for more information.

 And check out this incredible story about Christine Mau, brand design director for Kimberly-Clark group (Kleenex, Huggies) and one of Advertising Age’s “Women to Watch,” who was recruited by VJR Consulting to participate in the NO MORE project.

 The NO MORE television PSAs were created by the Joyful Heart Foundation.
-Read the Huffington Post piece about the launch of the PSA campaign.
 In addition to the NFL partnership, our other media efforts include a major new campaign from Viacom, featured on MTV, BET and other networks (watch the PSAs here).
 Another ground-breaking partnership was forged with USA television network, which has hosted NO MORE marathons featuring long-form programming on domestic violence and sexual assault, custom "wraps" on related topics such as sexual assault in the military or teen dating abuse, and the NO MORE PSAs.